sunpy/radiospectra/README.rst

    :target: https://www.codacy.com/app/sunpy/radiospectra
    :alt: Code grade

-This package aims to provide all the support needed for any type of radiospectra on solar physics.
+This package aims to provide support for some type of radiospectra on solar physics.

 If you are coming here from the `Warning` deprecation in sunpy you more probably need to change from